GeniusVentures/gnus-dao/test/README.md

 # Diamond Tests

->> This directory contains the example tests for a Diamonds project.
+>> This directory contains tests for a Diamonds project.

 ## Test Structure